totemorg/totem/README.md

 ## Installation

-Download and unzip into your project/totem folder and revise the project/config module as needed for your [Totem](https://git.geointapps.org/acmesds/transfer) project.
-Typically, you will want to link the following back to your project/config:
+Download and unzip [the latest version of Totem](https://git.geointapps.org/acmesds/transfer) into your project/totem folder, then move into project/totem and install its dependencies

+	npm install

+If you are on a closed system, you will need to download  [Totem's 3rd-party repo](https://git.geointapps.org/acmesds/transfer) into, say, a project/repo folder, then revise each dependencies in project/totem/package.json from {X:"ver"} to {X: "file:../repo/X/node_modules} before you "npm install".

+Typically, you will then link

-	ln -s project/config/debe.sh config.sh
+	ln -s project/config/totem.sh config.sh
 	ln -s project/config/maint.sh maint.sh
 	ln -s project/config/certs certs

+back to your project/config files (primed from [the default Totem configuration](https://git.geointapps.org/acmesds/config))

 ## Examples

 TOTEM starts like so: